 Abstract

-Estimating the abundance of protected species is crucial for assessing the effectiveness of conservation efforts.
-Along the west coast of North America, attention has been directed towards the recovery of Pacific salmon, whose status varies across regions, species, populations, and life stages.
+Being able to make fine scale predictions of abundance in space and time is a goal of many monitoring efforts, such as evaluating the effectiveness of conservation efforts for protected species.
+Along the west coast of North America, billions of dollars have been directed towards the recovery of Pacific salmon, whose status varies across regions, species, populations, and life stages.
 Past efforts to model juvenile and adult salmon abundance have typically relied on single parametric or nonparametric frameworks, often extrapolating future trends from historical data.
 In this study, we used long-term survey data from juvenile and adult coho salmon in Oregon (USA) to compare the performance of parametric (generalized linear mixed-effect model; GLMM), semi-parametric (generalized additive model; GAM), and nonparametric (random forest; RF) models.
 Each model was employed to elucidate spatial and temporal variability, as well as the influence of environmental covariates on abundance.
 Furthermore, we assessed these models' utility for monitoring and forecasting the recovery of juvenile and adult coho salmon populations in Oregon's coastal tributaries.
 Our comparative analysis revealed that models incorporating spatiotemporal variability yielded lower Root Mean Square Error (RMSE) values than those that did not.
 Regarding life history stages, RF outperformed in forecasting temporal and spatial out-of-sample densities of juveniles, while for adults, RF excelled in spatial forecasts and GLMM in temporal forecasts.
 We regard this study as a valuable decision support tool for salmon managers to evaluate population health and efficiently allocate resources for future conservation efforts.

 Introduction